hazhheadz/Ps4-Guide/README.md

 # Ps4-Guide
-A complete guide to Ps4 haxx
+A complete guide to Ps4 homebrew